-The following software is pre-installed on K2 products when you receive them from the factory.
+Software is pre-installed on K2 products when you receive them from the factory.
 This load of pre-installed software is referred to as the "golden drive".

-K2 Media Client pre-installed software
+Refer to the K2 Media Client Service Manual for a list of pre-installed software.
+Also refer to K2 Media Client Release Notes for version updates.